 This can leave us feeling pretty defeated by March, when our motivation has faded and the goal of doing better / feeling better seems like more of a good idea than something truly tangible.

-The spiritual goals that I want to pursue this year are different, though.
-SO different, in my view.
-And here’s why:
+The spiritual goals that I want to pursue this year are different than a fleeting resolution, though.

 - They’re always beneficial and worthwhile.
 (Unlike fad diets.)